 Thousands of clinical trials have confirmed the efficacy of natural medicines.
 Research is ongoing in this field, and is conducted by many mainstream international universities.
 Additionally, scientific research is an important component of naturopathic medical education, and as such, is actively carried out by naturopathic medical universities.

 Homeopathy is a specific system of medicine that uses diluted potencies of natural substances to stimulate the body to heal itself.
-Naturopathy is a medical practise that integrates a wide variety of therapies, including homeopathy, to treat the cause of an individual’s symptoms.
+Naturopathy is a medical practice that integrates a wide variety of therapies, including homeopathy, to treat the cause of an individual’s symptoms.

-Naturopathic doctors are unique in the healthcare field because our training combines conventional medical sciences and diagnostic tools with a broad scope of therapies.
+Naturopathic doctors are unique in the health care field because our training combines conventional medical sciences and diagnostic tools with a broad scope of therapies.
 The ability to integrate different philosophies and practices gives us many tools to work with, allowing for greater flexibility and creativity when approaching complex subjects such as disease and health.

 Common reasons people visit a naturopathic doctor: